Adir-Meushar/final-project/README.md

 - **Express.js:**
    Express.js is used as the web application framework, providing robust features for building server-side logic and handling HTTP requests.

+  **Cors:**
+   Cors middleware is integrated to handle Cross-Origin Resource Sharing in Express.js applications.

+- **Dotenv:**
+   Dotenv is used for environment variable management, facilitating configuration across different environments.

 - **MongoDB:**
    MongoDB serves as the database management system, offering flexibility and scalability for storing product data, user information, and session details.